Sales Tax Information

 Introduction

-This publication provides tax information relating to dealers of vehicles and watercraft and to body and repair shops.
+This publication provides tax information for motor vehicle and watercraft dealers, and body/repair shops.
 See Publication 25 for general sales and use tax information.

 Tax Commission publications are reference tools.
 They are not all-inclusive and should not be used as legal references.

 Tax laws may change due to legislative action.
-Changes to law will supersede information in this publication.
+Changes to law will override information in this publication.

 Paying Sales Tax